junsujang/junsujang.github.io/_pages/about.md

 My research interests lie in mass-deployable networks of underwater sensors that enable us to collect ocean data with appropriate spatiotemporal resolution.
-I am also broadly interested in autonomous ocean monitoring and exploring systems via sensors, floats and autonomous underwater vehicles (AUVs).
+I am also broadly interested in autonomous ocean monitoring and exploring systems via underwater sensors and autonomous underwater vehicles (AUVs).